All Year: Yes

 We run a non-profit organization teaching life skills to youth through their on-going service work helping homeless animals and learning environmental appreciation.
 You can read more about our program on our website and watch our You Tube video below.

 Horse back riding is offered to visitors who have experience and lessons may be arranged.
 There is a pond with small paddle boat and above-ground swimming pool usable during summer months.
-The main farm house has a pool table and there are several hiking trails on the property or near by.
+The main farm house has a pool table.
 Our ranch is in one of the most scenic spots in our country in the midst of wine country and 1 ½ hr drive to San Francisco or 1 hour to the ocean coast.

 Our main focus is working and teaching animal husbandry and working with livestock.
 However, we do not slaughter or consume (eat) animals raised on this ranch.